-An ESL/content-based program model is an English acquisition program that serves students identified as English learners through English instruction by a teacher appropriately certified in ESL under TEC, §29.061(c) through English language arts and reading, mathematics, science, and social studies.
+An ESL/content-based program model is an English acquisition program that serves students identified as Emergent Bilingual students through English instruction by a teacher appropriately certified in ESL under TEC, §29.061(c) through English language arts and reading, mathematics, science, and social studies.

-The goal of content-based ESL is for English learners to attain full proficiency in English in order to participate equitably in school.
+The goal of content-based ESL is for Emergent Bilingual students to attain full proficiency in English in order to participate equitably in school.